Mozart4242/kubernetes-real-world/part05-whereis-my-data/README.md

-# where is my Data?
+# Where Is My Data?
 In kubernetes world the data and storage is not persistent by default, and this means that once a pod dies all dta dies with it.

 In order to save our data, we need some where to keep our data, and that is **Persistent Volumes**

-## Types of Persistent Volumes
+## Types Of Persistent Volumes
 There are 2 ways that we can provision storage to our cluster.
 - Static
 - Dynamic